 Having completed my Bachelors, Masters and PhD in science I have made the move into the world of media production.
 I have completed an MSc (DIC) in Science Media Production at Imperial College and an internship at Darlow Smithson Productions.
-I am looking to work in factual programming.
+I am looking to work in medical communications.
 My skills as a scientist are an asset I wish to make the most of in the world of production but I am also passionate about history, art, medicine and human experience.

 I have previously designed and executed a popular exhibit for The Royal Society Summer Science Exhibition.
 I was responsible for a small team and accountable for overall design, a video, computer games and vacuum packing human placentas for display.
 The exhibit was a success and we were invited by The Royal Society to represent them at The Big Bang Fair the following year.